patrykgruszka/responsive-breakpoint-tester/README.md

 }

 if (viewport.is('!=xs')) {
-    // Executed on all breakpoints that are not equal xs (sm, md, lg) }
+    // Executed on all breakpoints that are not equal xs (sm, md, lg, xl) }

 if (viewport.is('<md')) {